FourierFlows/GeophysicalFlows.jl/README.md

     </tr>
  </table>

-This module uses [FourierFlows.jl]() to provide solvers for problems in Geophysical Fluid Dynamics in periodic domains using Fourier-based pseudospectral methods.
+This package leverages the [FourierFlows.jl]() framework to provide modules for solving problems in Geophysical Fluid Dynamics on periodic domains using Fourier-based pseudospectral methods.

-# Installation
+## Installation

 To install, do
 ```julia